 Forensic nurses are a vital source for civil and criminal investigations.
 Trained in both health care and law, these specialized nurses provide care to victims of traumatic crime cases while simultaneously obtaining vital medical evidence that can be used later in the civil and criminal courts.
 Forensic nurses typically work in collaborative environments such as hospitals, jails, and correction departments.
 From the treatment of abused child victims to studying sexual assault, students who are interested in expanding their health care knowledge in forensic nursing have various specializations to consider as their focus.
-In order to help understand the various paths in this specialized industry, we have outlined a list of the top 25 forensic nursing professors who have spearheaded the growth of forensic nursing careers nationwide.
+In order to help understand the various paths in this specialized industry, we have outlined a list of top forensic nursing professors who have spearheaded the growth of forensic nursing careers nationwide.
 These professional advocates encourage further discussions among the forensic nursing community to continue the efficient synthesis of health care in the criminal justice system.

 Dr. Sekula organized one of the first Master’s degree programs specifically for forensic nursing students.
 She received large federal grants to fund the programs and has made them some of the most popular in the world.
 Her work was recognized by the IAFN through the presentation of the Virginia Lynch Pioneer Award in 2007.
 She has also served as the President of the Forensic Nurse Certification Board.